MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/getting-service-phone-numbers.md

 To transfer your phone numbers from your current service provider or carrier to Teams, you can use the porting wizard in the Microsoft Teams admin center.
 Follow the steps in [Transfer phone numbers to Teams](/microsoftteams/phone-number-calling-plans/transfer-phone-numbers-to-teams).

-If your country or region isn't listed in the porting wizard, you can [manually submit a port order](manually-submit-port-order.md).
-You'll have to submit separate port orders for each type of service number (for example, toll vs. toll-free) that you'll be transferring by using a Letter of Authorization (LOA).
+If your country or region isn't listed in the porting wizard, you can [manually submit a port order](manually-submit-port-order.md) or go to [Manage phone numbers for your organization](manage-phone-numbers-for-your-organization/manage-phone-numbers-for-your-organization.md), select your country or region, and then download a Letter of Authorization (LOA).
+You'll have to submit separate port orders for each type of service number (for example, toll vs. toll-free) that you'll be transferring by using an LOA.
 In the LOA, you must select the correct type of service number.
 Make sure you specify that you're transferring a service number (and not a user or subscriber number), or the concurrent calling capacity may not be enough to handle call volumes.

 > [!NOTE]
 > If you need to get more phone numbers than this, [contact the PSTN service desk](manage-phone-numbers-for-your-organization/contact-pstn-service-desk.md).